- Press Releases

 2. CABEI is a multilateral development bank founded in 1960 to contribute to economic development and regional integration of Central America.

-° The organization is composed of 13 members -- eight Central American countries (Guatemala, El Salvador, Costa Rica, Honduras, Nicaragua, Belize, Panama and the Dominican Republic); and five non-Central American members (Taiwan, Mexico, Spain, Argentina and Colombia).
+° The organization is composed of 14 members -- 8 Central American countries (the Republic of Guatemala, the Republic of El Salvador, the Republic of Costa Rica, the Republic of Honduras, the Republic of Nicaragua, Belize, the Republic of Panama, and the Dominican Republic); and 6 non-regional members (Taiwan, the United Mexican States, the Kingdom of Spain, the Argentine Republic, the Republic of Colombia, and the Republic of Cuba).

-° Its main mission is rendering financial support to public and private sectors of Central American countries on their infrastructure and energy projects.
+° Its main mission is rendering financial support for infrastructure and energy projects conducted by the public and private sectors of Central American countries.

-3. As a member of CABEI, the ROK will have acquired a 7.6% stake, the second- largest among the non-Central American members and the seventh-largest among all the CABEI members, and thereby is expected to serve on its Board of Directors.
+3. As a member of CABEI, the ROK will acquire a 7.6% stake, the second-largest among the non-Central American members and the seventh-largest among all the CABEI members, and thereby is expected to serve on its Board of Directors.

 ° As the second-largest stakeholder among the non-Central American members after Taiwan and as CABEI’s foothold in Asia, the ROK is expected to exert considerable leverage.